carloscuesta/resesif/README.md

 #### Manual

-Clone the repository using ```git clone https://github.com/carloscuesta/resesif.git``` and copy the ```resesif-extended.tmTheme``` to your ```~/Sublime Text 3/Packages/User``` folder.
+Clone the repository using ```git clone https://github.com/carloscuesta/resesif.git``` and copy the ```resesif.tmTheme``` to your ```~/Sublime Text 3/Packages/User``` folder.

 ### Use

-To activate the color scheme, go to ```Sublime Text > Preferences > Settings User```, and change/add a new line with the color scheme ```"color_scheme": "Packages/User/resesif-extended.tmTheme"``` and finally restart your Sublime Text.
+To activate the color scheme, go to ```Sublime Text > Preferences > Settings User```, and change/add a new line with the color scheme ```"color_scheme": "Packages/User/resesif.tmTheme"``` and finally restart your Sublime Text.

 ## Demo

-To see the color scheme with different languages or with your custom code you can see it at [Resesif tmThemeEditor](http://tmtheme-editor.herokuapp.com/#!/editor/url/https://raw.githubusercontent.com/carloscuesta/resesif/master/resesif-extended.tmTheme) app.
+To see the color scheme with different languages or with your custom code you can see it at [Resesif tmThemeEditor](http://tmtheme-editor.herokuapp.com/#!/editor/url/https://raw.githubusercontent.com/carloscuesta/resesif/master/resesif.tmTheme) app.
 Also you can edit the theme right there.

 ![resesiftmtheme](https://cloud.githubusercontent.com/assets/7629661/10793255/5d63da6a-7d90-11e5-8ed8-56bdd9e9c8b2.png)